-UPD also has well-established and highly functioning relationships with Virginia law enforcement agencies, such as the Virginia State Police and Department of Alcoholic Beverage Control, and several federal agencies, most commonly, the Federal Bureau of Investigation (FBI), the Drug Enforcement Agency (DEA) and the United States Secret Service.
+UPD also has well-established and highly functioning relationships with Virginia law enforcement agencies, such as the Virginia State Police and Department of Alcoholic Beverage Control, and several federal agencies,

-The Charlottesville City Police and Albemarle County Police have arrest authority on Grounds, although they normally do not exercise this power without notifying seeking or the assistance of the University Police Department.
-UPD often calls on Additionally, the Charlottesville City Police, Albemarle County Police, Charlottesville City Sheriff's Office and Albemarle County Sheriff's Office for assistance with large-scale events on Grounds.
-During these events, officers and deputies from these four agencies have full arrest powers; however, they are required to notify UPD upon making an arrest.
+The Charlottesville City Police and Albemarle County Police have arrest authority on Grounds. although they normally do not exercise this power without notifying or seeking assistance of the University Police Division.
+Additionally, UPD often calls on the Charlottesville City Police, Albemarle County Police, Charlottesville City Sheriff's Office, Albemarle County Sheriff's Office, and Virginia State Police for assistance with large-scale events on Grounds.
+During these events, officers and deputies from these agencies have full arrest powers; however, they are required to notify UPD upon making an arrest.